Insights

 Common mistakes

-Verifying the wrong payload.
-Signature verification should be performed against the raw payload exactly as received, before any transformations.
+• Verifying the wrong payload.
+Verify the raw request body before transformations.

 Public Client Key: Accept.js and client-side tokenization